Site icon Outdoor Gearzine

 • Eneloop can be used

-• Emergency Siren Button
+• Emergency siren button

-Tsushima Kohei
+Kohei Tsushima

 A runner who loves travel and nature.
 During his student days, he climbed mountains all over the place, even going as far as Tibet to see Mount Everest.
 After entering the workforce, he started running to get some exercise, but became addicted.
 Not satisfied with full marathons, he started running ultramarathons (100km) and ultratrails (100 miles).
 Having achieved the grand slam of amateur runners (sub-3 marathon, sub-10 ultramarathon, and completing the summit of Mount Fuji), he is now challenging himself in races both in Japan and abroad, aiming for even greater heights!
 He posts about the races he has run and gear reviews